DirtyHairy/async-mutex/README.md

 No external typings are required for using this library with TypeScript (version >= 2).

-Starting with Node 12, native ES6 style imports are supported.
+Starting with Node 12.16 and 13.7, native ES6 style imports are supported.

 **WARNING:** Node 13 versions < 13.2.0 fail to import this package correctly.
 Node 12 and earlier are fine, as are newer versions of node 13.